ad-mitium/multi-file-copy/README.md

 User configurable options exist in `configuration.py` to tailor its behavior and default destination folder locations.
 All user configurable variables are located in the `config` folder.

+### **Flags**

+    -nc     enables overwrite protection (disabled by default) -drc    disables remote copying (for debugging purposes) -opt    when used with "verbose", it will increase the verbosity of copy output

-Using the `-opt` flag will provide extended information about the copy process. `-drc` disables remote copying (for debugging purposes)
+Using the `-opt` flag will provide extended information about the copy process.

 ### **Code execution as follows:**